jborgers/PMD-jPinpoint-rules/README.md

 The purpose of this project is to create and manage automatic java code checks.

-We have distilled these code checks from what we learned in several years of analyzing performance problems and other defects and failures found in code, tests and production situations.
+We have distilled these code checks from what we learned in several years of analyzing performance problems and failures found in code, tests and production situations.
+And the ruleset is growing every month.

 We didn't find these checks in other places, like the standard PMD, FindBugs/Spotbugs, Checkstyle or Sonar rules.
-If you find duplicates of existing ones, please let us know.
-We offered these rules to the PMD-team for inclusion in the standard rules and we were warmly welcomed.
-We have been working with them to upgrade and merge (some of) the jpinpoint rules in the standard and looking for sponsorship to continue with that.
+We are are working with the PMD-team to move some of the jpinpoint rules in the standard rule set, as well as make PMD suitable for Kotlin.
-You don't have to wait for that, you can already use these as custom rules right now.

 Run the jPinpoint rules from the command-line using the PMD tool, from your favorite development environment with a PMD-plugin, or in SonarQube after packaging them as Sonar plugin.